Welcome, U.S. Veterans, Service members, Spouses and Dependents:

 - Advising and Advocacy: Work with our team of advocates and academic advisor to plan a semester schedule, understand transfer requirements, or manage issues that stand in the way of school.

-70 veterans were served in fall of 2013 with an average number of 8 visits each lasting 70 minutes
+70 veterans were served in FY2015 with an average number of 8 visits each lasting 70 minutes

 Distance and Virtual Learning (DVL)